Influactive360/influactive-forms/README.md

 ## Description

-"Forms Everywhere by Influactive" empowers users to craft custom forms directly from the WordPress dashboard as if they're creating a post.
+"Forms by Influactive" empowers users to craft custom forms directly from the WordPress dashboard as if they're creating a post.
 These forms are unique because they do not have a public display, giving users complete control over their use.